bigbomaks/azuredevops/README.md

 # azuredevops
-Repo to contain usefull resources related to Azure
+Everyday usefull resources and Command related related to Azure